JenniferR326/bug-tracker/README.md

 Bug Tracker

-An application I built that allows users to log in and report software bugs, view assigned software bugs on their dashboard, edit, and mark resolved bugs complete.
+An application I built that allows users to log in and report software bugs, view software bugs on their dashboard, edit, and mark resolved bugs complete.

 Current features include: